Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

-It is important to ask whether and how one may distinguish a toponium state from the hypothesis of the presence of a new pseudoscalar Higgs boson $A$ in the spectrum, in addition to the 125 GeV scalar $h$ state already observed at the LHC \cite{Hdiscovery}.
-As discussed in Ref.~\cite{CMS}, the $\eta_t$ and $A$ hypotheses make identical predictions for the final-state angular correlations between the leptons and jets produced in $t$ and $\bar t$ decays, since these are determined by the spin correlations arising from the decay of a CP--odd scalar state~\cite{Afik,Maltoni}.
-However, as also discussed in Ref.~\cite{CMS}, the $A$ hypothesis offers the possibility of interference between the production process $gg\to A$ with the subsequent decay $A\to t\bar t$ and the QCD continuum ``background" $gg \to t\bar t$ as both have the same initial and final state topologies~\cite{Nous}.
-There is no such possibility under the toponium hypothesis, as the resonant signal is due to the QCD ``background" itself.
-CMS discussed this interference effect \cite{CMS}, making {\it ad hoc} assumptions about the decay width of the $A$ boson.
+A second option to explain the observed excess of events, which was considered by the CMS collaboration itself in Ref.~\cite{CMS}, is the presence of a new pseudoscalar Higgs boson $A$ in the spectrum, with a mass of $M_A=365$ GeV and large couplings to the top quarks, in addition to the 125 GeV scalar $h$ state already observed at the LHC \cite{Hdiscovery}.
+It is important to be able to distinguish between the signatures of the $\eta_t$ and $A$ scenarios, in particular if the two states are very close in mass (which seems not to be the case here).
+As discussed in Ref.~\cite{CMS}, the $\eta_t$ and $A$ hypotheses make identical predictions for the final-state angular correlations between the leptons and jets produced in $t$ and $\bar t$ decays, as these are determined by the spin correlations arising from the decay of a CP--odd state~\cite{Afik,Maltoni}.

+However, as also discussed in Ref.~\cite{CMS}, the $A$ hypothesis offers the possibility of interference between the production process $gg\to A$ with the subsequent decay $A\to t\bar t$ and the QCD continuum ``background" $gg \to t\bar t$ as both have the same initial- and final-state topologies~\cite{Nous}.
+CMS discussed this interference \cite{CMS}, making {\it ad hoc} assumptions about the decay width of the $A$ boson.
+In turn, there is no such possibility under the toponium hypothesis, as the resonant signal is due to the QCD ``background" itself.